oneconcern/datamon/docs/proposals/diamond-design.md

 The main difference lies with concurrency and requirements on client coordination: a diamond carried out by a single client _is_ an incremental upload.
 The other difference is how the user wants to deal with conflicts.

-Therefore, we need to capture the user intent.
+Therefore, we need to capture user intent.
 We add some additional CLI flags to specify how datamon should deal with conflicts.
 See also [§ Handling Conflicts below](#handling-conflicts).